What is the Professional Services Industry All About?

 According to a joint report from Bloomberg and Workday, 70% of CFOs expect their firm will need to overhaul existing processes to build more resilience into core business models — streamlining operations or catching up with new, more agile competitors.

-For professional services firms, it’s getting harder to meet client expectations and win new business – even though demand remains strong as clients rely more on experts to help them navigate their post-COVID comeback.
+For professional services firms, it’s getting harder to meet client expectations and win new business – even though demand remains strong as clients rely more on experts to help them navigate the market.
 RingCentral data suggests that the professional services market — overall — is growing at a CAGR of 9.1% — and stands to hit the $8B mark by the end of this year.

 However – customers are changing the way they work with firms and what they expect from those engagements.
-People (understandably) want, need, and expect different things than they did back in 2019, and firms will need to align with new expectations to win in this new market.
+People (understandably) want, need, and expect different things than they did back in the past, and firms will need to align with new expectations to win in this new market.

 A recent FT report expects budgets to face more scrutiny, so clients will be more selective about who they work with.
 Analysts predict that reputation and brand will take on renewed importance, and engagements will be measured against outcomes.
 In other words, the opportunities are there, but the stakes are suddenly much higher.